magronp/bsrnn/README.md

 # Band-Split RNN for music separation - yet another unofficial implementation

-This repository contains an unofficial Pytorch implementation of the [BSRNN](https://arxiv.org/pdf/2209.15174.pdf) model for music separation.
-The models are trained on the freely available [MUSDB18](https://sigsep.github.io/datasets/musdb.html) dataset.
+This repository contains an unofficial implementation of the [BSRNN](https://arxiv.org/pdf/2209.15174.pdf) model for music separation.
+This project is based on [PyTorch](https://pytorch.org/) ([Ligthning](https://lightning.ai/docs/pytorch/stable/)) and [Hydra](https://hydra.cc/), and uses the HQ version of the freely available [MUSDB18](https://sigsep.github.io/datasets/musdb.html) dataset.

 <div style="align: center; text-align:center;">
     <img src="https://gitlab.aicrowd.com/Tomasyu/sdx-2023-music-demixing-track-starter-kit/-/raw/master/Figure/BSRNN.png" width="500px" />
     <div class="caption"><i>Image taken from the <a href="https://arxiv.org/pdf/2209.15174.pdf">BSRNN paper</a>.</i></div>
 </div>

+This project's goal is to reproduce the original results from the BSRNN paper, which we were unfortunately unable to achieve.
+Therefore, if you spot an error in the code, or something that differs from the description in the paper, please feel free to reach out or post a message. :slightly_smiling_face:

 ##  Test results